based on Reviews

 Essential for maintaining normal intestinal mucosa.
 Antioxidant.

 Important for detoxification.
-Diseases and noxious substances such as celiac disease, cigarette smoke, cytostatics and NSAIDs worsen the intestinal glutathione balance
+Diseases and toxins such as celiac disease, cigarette smoke, cytostatics and NSAIDs worsen the intestinal glutathione balance.

 F) Psyche

-• effect as a neurotransmitter (e.g.glutamine, glutamate, GABA, glycine)
+• Effect as a neurotransmitter (z.B.glutamine, glutamate, GABA, glycine)

 • Incorporated as protein precursors in Stress processing, hypothalamic-pituitary-adrenal axis and sleep